DesantBucie/easy.nvim/README.md

 ## Language server protocol

 This uses neovim built-in LSP.
-Unfortunately that means, **you will be reponsible for installing lsp!**
+Unfortunately that means, **you will be reponsible for installing lsp!** Check them out: https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md
-Different LSPs use different strats.
-Some will use node, or run natively.
-Also only few servers are set up in init.lua, so you might add something like:

 `require'lspconfig'.<servername>.setup{on_attach=require'completion'.on_attach};`

-Btw, setting up node, so global packages doesn't need root privilages: `npm config set prefix '~/.local/npm-global'/`.
+Btw, setting up node, so global packages doesn't need root privilages: `npm config set prefix '~/.local/npm-global'/`(or any other directory that doesn't).

 ## Instalation